awsdocs/amazon-chime-sdk-developer-guide/doc_source/start-call-recording.md

 *Default value* – None

 **Destination\.Location**
 *Description* – A valid Amazon S3 bucket and an optional Amazon S3 key prefix\.
-The bucket must have permissions to the Amazon Chime Voice Connector service principal, voiceconnector\.chime\.amazonaws\.com\.
+The bucket must have permissions to the Amazon Chime SDK Voice Connector service principal, voiceconnector\.chime\.amazonaws\.com\.
 *Allowed values* – A valid Amazon S3 path for which Amazon Chime SDK has permisions to the `s3:PutObject` and `s3:PutObjectAcl` actions\.
 *Required* – Yes
 *Default value* – None